 “Studies have shown that smartphones are a breeding ground for germs and other pathogens, making it important to keep them clean.”

 It stands to reason that we can spread the coronavirus by touching hard surfaces harboring the virus, which could happen, say, after someone infected sneezed into their hand and touched a doorknob.
-Research indicates that this coronavirus can live on surfaces for hours if not days, CR says.
+Research indicates that the coronavirus can live on surfaces for hours to days.